addyosmani/backbone-fundamentals/index.md

 That's it for 'Developing Backbone.js Applications'.
 I hope you found this book both useful, enlightening and a good start for your journey into exploring Backbone.js.

-Remember, If there are other topics or areas of this book you feel could be expanded further, please feel free to let me know, or better yet, send a pull request upstream.
+If there are other topics or areas of this book you feel could be expanded further, please feel free to let me know, or better yet, send a pull request upstream.
 I'm always interested in making this title as comprehensive as possible.

 Until next time, the very best of luck with the rest of your journey!